kevinveenbirkenbach/infinito/README.md

 - High scalability (IaaS compatible)

 ### Use Case
-The following use case diagram is work in process and just gives an short overview over the software and the actors
+The following use case diagram is work in process and just gives an short overview over the software and the actors.
 ![Use Case Diagram](.meta/use-case-brainstorming.svg)

+## Administration
+Further information you will find in the [administration README.md](./administration/README.md).

-## Setup
+### Setup
 To run the application you need docker.

 After installing docker you just need to run